 Goscinny and Uderzo collaborated with the Belgian animation company Dargaud Films to make several Asterix films, beginning with Asterix the Gaul (1967).
 With the subsequent Asterix and Cleopatra (1968) and The Twelve Tasks of Asterix (1976), Goscinny and Uderzo even signed on as co-directors.
 Dargaud made several other films with Asterix Vs Caesar (1985), Asterix in Britain (1986) and Asterix and the Big Fight (1989).
-In more recent years, the French company M6 Studio, who also co-produce The Mansion of the Gods, have taken over and made several animated films with Asterix Conquers America (1994) and Asterix and the Vikings (2006).
-There were also a series of live-action Asterix films starring Gerard Depardieu as Obelix with Asterix and Obelix vs Caesar (1999), Asterix and Obelix Meet Cleopatra (2002), Asterix at the Olympic Games (2008) and Asterix and Obelix: God Save Britannia (2012).
+In more recent years, the French company M6 Studio, who also co-produce The Mansion of the Gods, have made several animated films with Asterix Conquers America (1994) and Asterix and the Vikings (2006).
+There were also a series of live-action Asterix films starring Gerard Depardieu as Obelix with Asterix and Obelix vs Caesar (1999), Asterix & Obelix: Mission Cleopatra (2002), Asterix at the Olympic Games (2008) and Asterix and Obelix: God Save Britannia (2012).

-There have been twelve other Asterix films (eight animated, four in live-action).
+Prior to this, there had been twelve other Asterix films (eight animated, four in live-action).
 The Mansion of the Gods takes an entirely new approach in that it is the first computer-animated Asterix film and the first presented in 3D.
-I must confess I initially had some misgivings about this – the stills and trailer showed they had turned the familiar characters into rounded CGI figures, which seemed a world away from the richly textured but extremely 2D panels and characters of the original comic-books.
-That said, as one soon absorbed into this, the difference was forgotten and what transpires emerges as the best of all of the Asterix films to date.
+I must confess I had some initial misgivings about this – the stills and trailer showed they had turned the familiar characters into rounded CGI figures, which seemed a world away from the richly textured but extremely 2D characters and panels of the original comic-books.
+That said, as one soon absorbed into the film, the difference was forgotten and what transpires emerges as the best of all of the Asterix films to date.

 (Screening Courtesy of Sparks Animation Festival)